zdimon/step-school/practice/lesson-8/tz.md

 * password validation: minimal string length - 6 chars, +2 points
 * password confirmation validation, this field must equals to password field, + 2 points
 * for validatation you can use npm library [validator](https://www.npmjs.com/package/validator) or create own regular expressions patterns.
+* if one or more fields are invalid -> disable btn

 ## Estimation